devkirstenm/DWA11_CHALLENGE/README.md

 To use the Tally App with Redux-inspired state management:

-1. Download the code from the Git repository by clicking on the "Download" button or using the Git clone command:
+1. Download the code from the Git repository by clicking on the "Download" button.

 2. Open the downloaded code in Visual Studio Code or your preferred code editor.